 The following is a (very slightly edited) press release sent by the Stop the Mega-Dump group.

 The Stop the Mega-Dump citizens’ group is asking the DeKalb County Board not to turn their backs on the citizens of Cortland again.
 Citizens of Cortland Township have petitioned the Cortland Township Board of Trustees for a special meeting to vote on a resolution that would prevent any landfill expansion in their township.
 The special meeting will be held on the evening of Tuesday May 18th, the day before the DeKalb County regularly scheduled board meeting.
-However, the county has added an earlier meeting of May 10th at 7:30 to vote on the landfill expansion application by Waste Management Inc. Read the rest of this entry
+However, the county has added an earlier meeting of May 10th at 7:30 to vote on the landfill expansion application by Waste Management Inc. Continue reading Group Urges Postponement of County Landfill Vote So Cortland Twp.
+Can Weigh In

 The mayors of DeKalb and Cortland each stood his ground on matters of conscience today in the Northern Star.